Imitating the winner leads to discrimination in spatial prisoner's dilemma model: Supplementary figures

-Differs from the model described in the main text only by having a uniform badge distribution.
+The parameter-scan shown here differs from the model described in the main text only by having a uniform label distribution.
 Every agent has 50/50 percent chance of being blue or green.
-The badge distribution is random and redrawn from a uniform distribution at every data point.
+The label distribution is random and redrawn from a uniform distribution at every data point.